RenderKit/oidn/README.md

 ```

 Filters support a progress monitor callback mechanism that can be used
 to report progress of filter operations and to cancel them as well.
-The
-`oidnSetFilterProgressMonitorFunction` function registers a progress
+Calling `oidnSetFilterProgressMonitorFunction` registers a progress
 monitor callback function (`func` argument) with payload (`userPtr`
 argument) for the specified filter (`filter` argument):